Trigger (firearms): Takeup

-A single-stage trigger is often called direct trigger, and is popular on hunting rifles.
-A two-stage trigger is often called pressure trigger, and is popular on competition rifles.
+A single-stage trigger is often called direct trigger and is popular on hunting rifles.
+A two-stage trigger is often called pressure trigger and is popular on competition rifles.

 Some fully adjustable triggers can be adjusted to function as either a single-stage or two-stage trigger by adjusting the takeup.
 Setting the takeup travel (also known as the first stage) to near zero essentially makes the trigger a single-stage trigger.
-Some single-stage triggers (e.g. Glock trigger, Savage AccuTrigger) have an integral safety with a noticeable spring resistance that can functionally mimic a two-stage trigger.
+Some single-stage triggers (e.g., Glock Safe Action trigger, Savage AccuTrigger) have an integral safety with a noticeable spring resistance that can functionally mimic a two-stage trigger.

 Break

 The trigger break is named for the sudden loss of resistance when the sear reaches the point of release, which is described as resembling the breaking of rigid materials when the strength fails under stress.
-The actuation force required to overcome the sear resistance during the break is known as the trigger weight, which is usually measured in pounds with a force gauge.
+The actuation force required to overcome the sear resistance during the break is known as the trigger weight, which is usually measured with a force gauge in newtons in SI units, or alternatively kilograms or grams in metric units, and pounds and/or ounces in US customary units.

 The break is often considered the most critical stage of the trigger pull for achieving good practical accuracy, since it happens just prior to the shot being discharged and can cause some unwanted shakes from the shooter's hand at the instant of firing.
 Shooter preferences vary; some prefer a soft break with a smooth but discernible amount of trigger travel during firing, while others prefer a crisp break with a heavier weight and little or no discernible movement.
 A perceivably slow trigger break is often referred to as a "creep", and frequently described as an unfavorable feature.

 Overtravel

-The trigger overtravel happens immediately after the break and is typically a short distance, and can be considered an inertially accelerated motion caused by the residual push of the finger coupled with the sudden decrease in resistance after the trigger break.
-It can be a very critical factor for accuracy because shaking movements during this phase may precede the projectile leaving the barrel, and is especially important with firearms with long barrels and heavy trigger weights, where the more significant resistance drop can make the trigger finger overshoot and shake in an uncontrolled fashion.
+The trigger overtravel happens immediately after the break and is typically a short distance and can be considered an inertially accelerated motion caused by the residual push of the finger coupled with the sudden decrease in resistance after the trigger break.
+It can be a very critical factor for accuracy because shaking movements during this phase may precede the projectile leaving the barrel and is especially important with firearms with long barrels, slow projectiles and heavy trigger weights, where the more significant resistance drop can make the trigger finger overshoot and shake in an uncontrolled fashion.
 Having some overtravel provides a "buffer zone" that prevents the shooter from "jerking the trigger", allowing the remnant pressing force from the finger to be dampened via a "follow-through" motion.
 Although a perceivable overtravel can be felt as adding to the "creep" of the trigger break, it is not always considered a bad thing by some shooters.
-An overtravel stop will arrest the motion of the trigger blade, and prevent excessive movement.
+An overtravel stop will arrest the motion of the trigger blade and prevent excessive movement.